Wiredcraft/test-frontend/README.md

 - Good use of current HTML, CSS and JavaScript & performance best practices.

-- Solid testing approach
+- Solid testing approach.

-- Extensible code;
+- Extensible code.

 ## Q&A